-To ask Her Majesty’s Government what measures they are taking to reduce the consumption levels of single-use plastics.
+To ask Her Majesty’s Government what steps they intend to take to reduce substantially the use of single-use plastics.

 My Lords, we have reduced annual sales of single-use plastic carrier bags by over 7 billion with the 5p charge.
 We launched the ground-breaking Commonwealth Clean Ocean Alliance alongside it.
 From April, there will be a ban on the supply of plastic straws, cotton buds and stirrers, while our landmark Environment Bill will shift the emphasis towards producer responsibility.
 It includes powers to charge for single-use plastic items, introduce deposit return schemes and manage the export of plastic waste.